-We were delighted to find this resonated with the participants on our recent test retreat.
+We are delighted to find this resonates with the participants on our home retreats.
 Hannah offered ‘I’m really keen to integrate little moments of stillness and mindfulness into my day to help deal with stresses and unpredictability’ and Natasha said ‘it was a wonderful experience to retreat at home and find the time for me rather than everybody else’.

 The moments during the day when we pause to take a long, slow deep breath and feel really present, when we’re able to notice how it feels to tenderly rub a beautifully scented oil into our skin, really matter and show the power of mindfulness.

 It’s easy to believe we need to spend hours engaged in self-care, or that unless we have a well-established routine, it doesn’t count.
 But this is nonsense!
 We need practices that support our lives, not take us out of them, and those little moments all add up.